BenchatonDev/switchU/README.md

 ```

 # Credits
+- [DanielKO] For emotional support and helping me figure out the rpx loader
 - [BenchatonDev](https://github.com/BenchatonDev) Made the original repository I built this project on.
 - [Ashquarky](https://github.com/ashquarky) For porting SDL2 to Wii U
 - [Dimok](https://github.com/dimok789) For making VPADInput.h and WPADInput.h